yogeshiyer13/Money-Planner-Webapp-Using-AWS/README.md

 Each user can choose to sign up for **face login** to provide an extra layer of security, and prevent unauthorized access to their financial information.

-Extra:
+**Extra**:
-The project report file is also there to check the documentation.
+- The project report file is also there to check the documentation.